-Improving transparency and visibility in the fashion supply chain helps avoid waste and create a sustainable circular economy
+Enabling transparency and visibility across the fashion supply chain

 It’s hardly breaking news that the clothing and textile industry is responsible for 10 per cent of global greenhouse gas emissions.
 But key players in the sector are working to address this critical issue and ensure sustainability becomes a top priority.
 From moving towards a more circular economy, where recycled products become commonplace, to limiting waste through innovative technologies, there are countless forward-thinking solutions to this complex challenge.